pods-framework/pods/readme.txt

 Pods really wouldn't be where it is without all the contributions from our [donors](https://friends.pods.io) and [code/support contributors](https://github.com/pods-framework/pods/graphs/contributors).

 == Changelog ==

+= 2.8.16 - May 6th, 2022 =

+* Added: More compatiblity with Advanced Relationship Storage Add-On from Pods Pro by SKCDEV which allows for saving table-based relationship fields during the normal save process. (@sc0ttkclark)
+* Fixed: Booleans when saving to the database now prepare as `%d` instead of the generic `%s`. (@sc0ttkclark)
+* Fixed: Additional SV file escaping on exports to prevent formulas from evaluating in certain spreadsheet apps unexpectedly. (@sc0ttkclark)
+* Fixed: The old Pods / Pods API CLI commands were unintentially removed in Pods 2.8 and they have now been brought back as `wp pods-legacy` and `wp pods-legacy-api`. (@sc0ttkclark)
+* Fixed: Improved the text / link for registering connections on Post Types and Taxonomies so they reference the correct object type. (@sc0ttkclark)
+* Fixed: Multi-select fields were not saving properly in certain forms. #6498 #6216 (@zrothauser)
+* Confirmed compatibility with WordPress 6.0.

 = 2.8.15 - April 16th, 2022 =